Ewersra/SEProject1/README.md

 ```

 The final ouput of the program will be in files called sentiments1, sentiments2, sentiments3, sentiments4, sentiments5.
 All located in the Data/sentiments folder
+(Project 5 rubric said to put it in data -> processed, but the previous rubric said to give the sentiments their own folder in data?
+We just kept to the rubric for project4)